sandovaljoaquin/eds-223-homework1/README.md

 # EDS 223 Homework Assignment #1

-Purpose: The purpose of this repository is to house assignment 1 for EDS 223 in which I explored environmental injustice in Ventura County.
+Purpose: The purpose of this repository is to explore environmental injustice in Ventura County with the EPA EJ Screen data.
+This is for EDS 223 assignment 1.

 Content:
 - data folder